Saturday, March 24, 2018 2-5 pm

 · You are a college student majoring in a discipline other than music.

-The repertoire is open, and each performer will play a program of approximately 15 minutes.
+The repertoire is open, and each performer will play a program of approximately 15 minutes or less.
 Any music for the piano written in the classical tradition that has been published is acceptable; however, music that requires manipulating the inside of the piano is prohibited.
 Piano duet (four hands, one piano) is also welcome.
 In this case the contestant plays the primo, and the second person can be a professional pianist such as his/her teacher.

-An award certificate will be presented to each pianist.
+A certificate will be presented to each pianist.

 – Performers must provide a copy of the music they intend to perform.